derhornspieler/rke2-cluster-automation/README.md

    These manifests create NADs bound to Harvester’s built-in `mgmt` cluster network/bridge (`mgmt-br`).
 If your hosts use a different cluster network, change the `network.harvesterhci.io/clusternetwork` label and the `"bridge"` value in `manifests/network/networks.yaml` before applying.
 The bundled DHCP pool now excludes `192.168.10.5` so that the default control-plane VIP stays reserved; adjust the `exclude` list if you select a different VIP.

 4. **Control-plane VIP via kube-vip (recommended):** pick an unused IP on the workload VLAN and reserve it (DHCP exclusion or static mapping).
 Set `kubeVip.enabled: true`, `kubeVip.address`, `kubeVip.interface`, and (optionally) `kubeVip.image` in your values file.
 During cloud-init every control-plane VM pulls the kube-vip image, renders the manifest into `/var/lib/rancher/rke2/server/manifests/kube-vip.yaml`, and RKE2 schedules it as a static pod once the kubelet starts.
 The first control-plane VM automatically removes the `server:` entry from `/etc/rancher/rke2/config.yaml` so it can bootstrap etcd, while subsequent control-plane nodes keep the endpoint and join through the VIP.
+5. **Harvester cloud-provider kubeconfig:** the Harvester CCM requires a kubeconfig on disk.
+Run `generate_addon.sh <serviceaccount> <namespace>` from the [official docs](https://docs.harvesterhci.io/v1.6/rancher/cloud-provider) against your Harvester management cluster, then paste the `########## cloud config ############` output into `cloudProvider.cloudConfig` (or pass it with `--set-file`).
+The chart writes it to `/var/lib/rancher/rke2/etc/config-files/cloud-provider-config` during cloud-init so the CCM pod can start and clear the `node.cloudprovider.kubernetes.io/uninitialized` taint automatically.
+A lightweight background script also removes the taint locally after kubelet comes up so the cluster can proceed even if the CCM cannot reach Harvester yet.
+6. **(Optional) MetalLB for LoadBalancer services:** enable `metallb.enabled` and define one or more `addressPools`.
+Helm will drop a MetalLB HelmChart manifest next to kube-vip and Rancher, so cluster services of type `LoadBalancer` get an address immediately.
+Annotate services with `metallb.universe.tf/address-pool` and `metallb.universe.tf/loadBalancerIPs` to pin specific VIPs (e.g., Rancher).

 5. **Bootstrap SSH key + RBAC:** create and apply the secret *before* running the bootstrap job.
 It must contain the private key that matches `values.yaml#ssh.publicKey`.
 You can edit `manifests/bootstrap/ssh-key-secret.yaml` (it includes an inline `stringData` placeholder) and apply it:
    ```bash